nickagliano/fantasy-writer/README.md

 Other than that, let the imagination flow.

+## Inputs and Commands

+- It will ask you if you want to hear a story, you need to say something along the lines of "yes"
+- It will ask for your fantasy universe's name, as well as it's "X Factor".
+The X Factor is just whatever makes it special.
+I.e., in Avatar: The Last Airbender, it's that people can bend elements (and then you'd want to describe it a bit more)
+- Note that instead of using these inputs, you could edit the prompt to include those values directly in the prompt
+- After a story, if you want it tweaked you can start the prompt with `/revise` followed by the changes you'd like

 ## Credit
 This prompt was influenced by some more structured prompts across the community, but most heavily by https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor/.